pomeloTate/Utils/README.md

 # Utils
 this is branch master
-this is github changed files
-this is help branch merge to master help test common javascript utils
+this is github changed two times files this is help branch merge to master help test common javascript utils